uwdb/Cosette/artifact.md

 ## Overview

-We have provided a docker container containing the implementation of HoTTSQL, a machine checkable formal semantics for SQL, as well as the SQL rewrite rules that have been proved usng HoTTSQL.
+We have provided a docker container containing the implementation of HoTTSQL, a machine checkable formal semantics for SQL, as well as the SQL rewrite rules that have been proved using HoTTSQL.

-The core part of HoTTSQL (HoTTIR) is implemented using Coq with Homotopy Type Theory library.
-The parsing of the front end language and the translation from front end language to HoTTIR is implemented using Haskell.
+The core part of HoTTSQL (HoTTIR) is implemented using Coq and the Homotopy Type Theory library.
+Parsing of the front end language and the translation from front end language to HoTTIR is implemented using Haskell.

 ## Claims

-1. Users can express SQL rewrite rules in HoTTSQL (front end syntax), which will be parsed and translated to HoTTIR by our system (Sec 4).
+1. Users can express SQL rewrite rules in HoTTSQL (front end syntax) and our system will translate HoTTSQL to HoTTIR (Sec 4).

-2. Our system can prove a wide range of real world SQL rewrites with brief proofs (Sec 5.1).
+2. HoTTSQL can be used to concisely prove a wide range of real world SQL rewrite rules(Sec 5.1).

-3. HoTTSQL's automatic solving tactic for Conjunctive queries are effective (Sec 5.2).
+3. HoTTSQL's automatic conjunctive query solving tactics are effective (Sec 5.2).

 ## Setup